-O&R recognizes that investing in climate resilience is a

-necessity and that minimizing the current and future impacts of climate change requires continuous action both now and into the future.
+O&R recognizes that investing in climate resilience is a necessity and that minimizing the current and future impacts of climate change requires continuous action both now and into the future.
 Climate change threatens O&R's electric system and, in turn, threatens customer safety and the growing economies which O&R supports.
 O&R has therefore developed resilience investments and operational changes that will help address the risks from climate change.

 To further strengthen the Company's resilience to the effects of climate change and extreme weather events, O&R has committed to understanding local climate change projections and science, identifying potential system vulnerabilities, and acting to prepare its infrastructure for higher temperatures, intense precipitation, and extreme weather events.
 By gaining a better understanding of vulnerability across its service area, O&R will be better able to prioritize investments and strengthen critical infrastructure more effectively.
-This Climate Change Resilience Plan (CCRP or Plan) builds upon and addresses important results from the Company's Climate Change Vulnerability Study (CCVS) filed with the NYSPSC in September 2023.ii Above all, this Plan identifies actionable investment options that will help O&R to continue providing safe and reliable service to its customers.
-The Plan proposes storm hardening and resiliency measures to mitigate the impacts of climate change to utility infrastructure, reduce restoration costs and outage times, and enhance resiliency during extreme weather events.
+This Plan builds upon and addresses important results from the Company's CCVS filed with the NYSPSC in September 2023.^{iv} Above all, this Plan identifies actionable investment options that will help O&R to continue providing safe and reliable service to its customers.
+This Plan proposes storm hardening and resiliency measures to mitigate the impacts of climate change to utility infrastructure, reduce restoration costs and outage times, and enhance resiliency during extreme weather events.